The winter months are far more dangerous for drivers because car accidents can happen without warning.

 Injuries in a Black Ice Accident

-A crash caused by black ice can be even more dangerous because one driver completely loses control of their car.
+A crash caused by slippery ice can be even more dangerous because one driver completely loses control of their car.

-Drivers can suffer serious injury or even death in a car crash due to black ice.
-The injuries can be even worse when there are multiple vehicles involved in the crash.
+Drivers can suffer severe injury or even death due to a black ice road surface in a car crash.
+The injuries can be even worse when multiple vehicles are involved in the crash.

-Here are some common serious injuries in a car crash caused by black ice:
+Here are some common severe injuries in a car crash caused by black ice:

 - Back and neck injuries